What Parents Who Are Physicians Say About the FHC Approach

 Four years ago, my family was on the verge of breaking.
 We were scared, and unsure of our future.
 We were in desperate need of help with my siblings, and trying everything we could think of, but nothing seemed to work.
 I was only ten years old at the time, and I often found myself frightened of my little brother’s outbursts and feeling neglected by my baby sister.
 I knew what autism was but didn’t understand it.
 I wanted to help but didn’t know how.
 But just when we thought we had tried everything, hope made its way to us.

-That summer, my mother attended the Family Hope Center’s three-day parent conference and brought back the news that there was still a chance.
+That summer, my mother attended the Family Hope Center’s three-day parent course and brought back the news that there was still a chance.
 She was ecstatic and could hardly contain her excitement.

 The Thompson Family